 Check the testing methodology.
-Rather than testing with a web browser, try testing with curl as described in Verifying load balancing.
+Rather than testing with a web browser, try testing with curl or similar utilities which do not retain session data.

 Check that the traffic is not using a proxy or otherwise being initiated from a daemon on the firewall itself.

 If a gateway is listed as offline, but the WAN is actually up, several things could be at fault:

 First, test to see if the monitor IP address responds to a ping from a client device on the LAN, and again from Diagnostics > Ping.

 If the device with the monitor IP address or other intermediate hop drops ICMP echo request packets without a payload, manual pings would work but the gateway monitoring would fail.
 See Advanced Gateway Settings and set the payload to a value of